 The longer-wheelbase DJ-6 version of the two-wheel drive DJ-5 Dispatcher 100, was produced in small numbers from 1965-1973.
-The rare example seen here is part of the Historic Civilian Jeeps Collection of Jim and Peg Marski.
+The rare example seen here is part of Jim Marski's Historic Civilian Jeeps Collection.
 It's a 1968 model with a two-speed automatic transmission behind the F-134 engine.
 (Jim Marski)

 Also on CJ3B.info, see Siblings of the CJ-3B.